Strongly Sublinear Algorithms for Testing Pattern Freeness: Generalized testing of forbidden patterns

-\textbf{A note on single-valued layers:} In case the function is not one-to-one, the procedure Layering may discover single-valued layers if there are values of large enough density.
+\paragraph{A note on single-valued layers:} In case the function is not one-to-one, the subroutine Layering may discover single-valued layers if there are such values of large enough density.
 The first place where this might have an impact is at Step~\ref{stp:sparsification} of $\mathsf{AlgTest}$, where we delete all layers that contain more than a constant number of marked boxes.
 The modification is that we apply this step only on multi-valued layers.
 Hence, single-valued layers will possibly remain with more than $d$ marked boxes.
-However, Claim \ref{cl:q_layering} remains unchanged.
+However,~\cref{cl:q_layering} remains unchanged.

 We used the fact that every layer has at most $d$ marked boxes to conclude that every marked box that may be involved in a $\nu$-appearance is contained in at most $(r-1)!(2d)^r$ components of at most $r$ boxes.
 This claim is still true since a $\nu$-appearance cannot have two or more legs in a single valued layer.
 Hence, each connected component that contains a $\nu$-appearance, can contain at most one box from each single-valued layer.
-It follows that all our estimates remain the same.
+It follows that all our arguments go through even in this setting.
 The only difference is that we also consider components containing at most one marked box per single-valued layer.